Why is my Potted Rosemary Drying Out?

 Sandy soil for rosemary

-One of the best ways to prevent rosemary from the affects of fungal disease which causes the rosemary to have a dried up and brittle appearance is to provide the plant with the optimal soil mix.
+One of the best ways to prevent rosemary from the effects of fungal disease which causes the rosemary to have a dried up and brittle appearance is to provide the plant with the optimal soil mix.

 Rosemary thrives on hillsides and by coastal locations in the South of France where it grows in sandy or stony soils which have low to medium nutrients and are well draining.